Judge to rule if Michigan school shooter stays in adult jail | WTOP News

 Last month, Crumbley’s attorneys filed a notice of an insanity defense.

-Crumbley has been held at the Oakland County Jail in Pontiac since December.
+Crumbley has been held at the county jail since December.
 Currently, he is lodged alone in a cell in the jail’s clinic to keep him from seeing and hearing adult inmates.

-Crumbley’s attorney, Paulette Loftin, has argued that her client should be moved to a juvenile facility, saying that he “should not be considered a menace to other juveniles.”

-But prosecutors said Tuesday that Crumbley would pose a potential risk of harm to other juveniles if he was transferred to Children’s Village.
+Defense attorneys have been urging for Crumbley to be moved to Children’s Village.

+“To place this defendant with other at-risk juveniles who are presumably the same age as his victims would be contrary to the rehabilitation of those at Children’s Village and pose a potential risk of harm to their safety,” Washington said.

+But defense attorney Paulette Loftin said Crumbley’s texts also showed he was asking for help.

-It would not immediately clear if Oakland County Circuit Court Judge Kwame Rowe would decide Tuesday if Crumbley was to remain in the jail or be transferred to Children’s Village.
+Judge Kwame Rowe said Tuesday that he could have a written ruling by early next week on whether Crumbley will remain in the jail or be transferred to Children’s Village.

+Earlier in Tuesday’s hearing, Children’s Village manager Heather Calcaterra testified that she would have concerns if he were incarcerated at her facility.

 Crumbley’s parents, Jennifer and James Crumbley, are charged with involuntary manslaughter in the shooting.
-Their preliminary examinations are scheduled to resume Thursday.
+Their preliminary examinations — to determine whether they will stand trial in circuit court on the charges — are scheduled to resume Thursday.

-Prosecutors allege they gave Ethan the gun as an early Christmas present.
+Prosecutors allege they gave Ethan the gun used in the shooting as an early Christmas present.
 They also are accused of breaching their responsibility by refusing to remove him from school two hours before the shooting when counselors confronted them with his distressing drawings of violence.

 Williams reported from West Bloomfield, Michigan.